 - geographic information systems (GIS)

-Structurally and administratively, Conservation Planning comprises two divisions:
+Structurally and administratively, Conservation Planning comprises three divisions:

 Biodiversity Research assists with the development of corporate and provincial conservation strategies and provides information underpinning these strategies.